If you are on the hunt for outdoor kitchen ideas then you are not alone — this is one hugely popular garden design trend right now.

 1. Use Outdoor Kitchen Ideas to Extend Your Home

 Carefully thinking through the design of your new outdoor kitchen will not only enhance your entire garden, but can also improve your interior spaces.
 By ensuring that your patio doors lead out to your exterior kitchen area you effectively provide an extension when the doors are flung open — plus, locating your new kitchen in this way is very practical, making it easy to nip inside to fetch any extra supplies you might need or to dash for cover should the heavens open.

 This simple yet stylish set up is from CENA Outdoor Kitchens and features a pizza oven, gas grill and fridge.

 2. Zone Your Outdoor Kitchen with this Clever Idea

 Creating zones in your garden will help your layout, and this outdoor kitchen idea does it with style.

 Not only is the cooking area, created by Kitchen Architecture, designated by a modern pergola and raised platform, this zone is wrapped in a dark colour to unite it.
-Not only does this help to separate the different function of this area of the garden, it helps to reduce the visual noise of this outdoor kitchen's various appliances and fixtures.
+This helps to separate the different function of this area of the garden, but it also reduces the 'visual noise' of this outdoor kitchen's various appliances and fixtures.

 Whether it's a pergola, overhang or gazebo overhead, the right canopy over your outdoor kitchen will provide privacy, shade and shelter for whoever is using it, meaning you can still fire up the BBQ even if the weather isn't playing ball.